 A/N: Hello everyone!
 Welcome to my first Elder Scrolls fic!
 I hope you will enjoy this story if you decide to follow it.
 A lot of people have posted Elder Scrolls fics about the Dragonborn's adventures, but this one will be a bit different from the rest — not too many full-length Argonian Dragonborn fics out there, from my experience.

 Edit: So I've been re-reading my earlier chapters here, and frankly I'm rather embarrassed at the shoddy writing style of my first chapters, so I've decided to either heavily edit them to fit my current writing style or just outright re-write them.
 Some of my other early chapters have already gotten minor edits, but some of them haven't, so I'll do my best to reach them all while still updating the story.
 In my eyes this fic naturally starts to look most like my current style at about Chapter 15 or so (or at least, that's the point where I don't feel embarrassed as much of the writing quality), so I'd appreciate it if nobody would downplay my first chapters just yet.

 Helgen had been destroyed.
-A thick screen of black smoke billowed up to the heavens as the remains of the small town were consumed by unrelenting flames.
+A thick plume of black smoke billowed up to the heavens as the remains of the small town were consumed by unrelenting flames.
 The wooden houses were either reduced to cinders or still burning, the stables looked as if they had taken a trebuchet's shot, and the inn had caved in on itself like a rotten pumpkin.
-One of the town's giant stone watchtowers, once having proudly bore the Imperial banner, emblazoned with the Empire's Dragon sigil, lay shattered in the courtyard.
+One of the town's giant stone watchtowers, once having proudly borne the Imperial banner, emblazoned with the Empire's dragon sigil, lay shattered in the courtyard.